Nikhilesh165/Pharma-chatbot/hpl_assistant/README.md

    - Chunked text storage for better retrieval

 3. RAG System
-   - LangChain for document processing
-   - Ollama integration for language model
-   - Context-aware response generation
+   - Implements advanced query analysis for understanding user intent.
+   - Supports multi-query retrieval to generate alternative queries.
+   - Reranks documents based on relevance using sophisticated scoring techniques.
+   - Synthesizes structured answers with confidence scores and medical disclaimers.

+4. Streamlit Interface
+   - Provides a user-friendly web interface for real-time interaction with the chatbot.

 ## Notes

-- This system is specifically designed for HPL pharmaceutical products
+- This system is specifically designed for pharmaceutical products
 - Information is sourced from official prescribing information PDFs
 - The system maintains source attribution for all information
 - Responses are generated based on retrieved context only